What are Core Web Vitals? LCP, INP and CLS explained

 There are two kinds of measurements.
 Field data comes from real visitors (through the Chrome User Experience Report) and determines how Google judges your page.
 Lab data comes from a simulated test, such as a scan or Lighthouse run, and is instantly available and reproducible.
 Field data is the verdict; lab data is the tool for finding problems and verifying fixes.

-The WebYes scan measures lab values on the scanned pages and includes them in the speed pillar.
+The WebYes scan measures lab values on the scanned pages (up to six per scan) and includes them in the speed pillar.
 To learn how to run and interpret that measurement yourself, also read testing website speed.
+For a quick external check you can also use PageSpeed Insights; it often shows both lab and field data when there is enough traffic.

 The most common causes of poor scores